 Strict time limits

-Under our legal system there are strict time limits – known as ‘limitation periods’ – within which you are entitled to begin court proceedings seeking damages for personal injuries.
+Under our legal system there are strict time limits – known as ‘limitation periods’ – within which you are entitled to begin court proceedings seeking damages for personal injuries, including cases of misdiagnosis.
 The consequences of failing to begin a court action within the allowed time limits are both stark and absolute: your entitlement to be compensated vanishes the moment the limitation period expires.
 The Statute of Limitations means that you must bring an action for damages within two years of the date on which you suffered the injury.

 A number of woman affected by the Cervical Cancer scandal have expressed to us particular concern that they may be out of time to do anything due to the time restraints of the Statute of Limitations.

 The law on the statute of limitations does include a safeguard to prevent limitation periods from expiring in completely unjust circumstances.
 As a result in most of these cervical cancer cases a woman will not be out of time to bring a case due to the “date of knowledge” argument.

 The ‘date of knowledge’ ensures that the time limit does not run out before a person knew or ought to have known that they have an injury/action.

 Date of Knowledge